MichaelYuhe/official-website/blogs/Advanced-Progressive-Delivery-with-Feature-Flags.md

 ## Progressive delivery with feature flags

-Remove the **stress** and risk around releases by allowing faster resolution of incidents.

 Feature flags enable progressive delivery whereby a feature is gradually released to a larger percentage of users to ensure that it performs as expected, enabling teams to detect problems earlier and reduce the impact of any issues.